 If you sustained an injury caused by someone else’s negligence, you have a right to pursue fair and just compensation for your injuries.
 However, there is a limited time frame, also known as the statute of limitations, during which you must file this claim.

-If the time runs out on the statute of limitations, you will no longer be able to file your claim and, therefore, will lose your chance of obtaining the compensation you deserve.
+If the time runs out according to the Missouri statute of limitations, you will no longer be able to file your claim and, therefore, will lose your chance of obtaining the compensation you deserve.
 Not all states have identical statutes of limitations, so it is crucial to understand the rules of your own state.

-- The statute of limitations for bringing a personal injury claim to civil court in Missouri is 5 years, beginning on the date you sustained the injury.
+The Missouri statute of limitations for bringing a personal injury claim to civil court is 5 years, beginning on the date you sustained the injury.

 You should not have to be burdened with paying for the expenses associated with your injuries, so make sure you consult with a personal injury attorney as soon as possible to avoid missing the statute of limitations deadline.

-At Kempton & Russell, our skilled personal injury attorneys in Sedalia have over 60 years of trial-tested experience and have recovered tens of millions of dollars on behalf of our clients.
+At Kempton & Russell, our skilled attorneys in Sedalia have over 60 years of trial-tested experience and have recovered tens of millions of dollars on behalf of our clients.
 If you sustained injuries due to another party’s negligence, reach out to us today to obtain the individualized representation you need to secure the compensation you deserve.